Pagani Huayra: Imola

 Introduced in February 2020, the Imola is named after the Autodromo Internazionale Enzo e Dino Ferrari (Imola Circuit), where it underwent 16,000 km of high-speed testing.
-It is the most powerful street-legal variant of the Huayra, using the same Mercedes-AMG V12 tuned to 838 PS and 1100 Nm.
+It is the most powerful street-legal Pagani at the time, using the Mercedes-AMG V12 tuned to 838 PS and 1100 Nm.
 Weight saving measures such as a new carbon fibre blend and lightweight paint application have reduced the Imola's dry weight to 2747 lb.
 Exterior changes from the standard Huayra include a large seven-section diffuser, a large roof scoop, a shark fin, more pronounced side skirts and a wide fixed rear wing with an integrated stoplight.
 Six Imola were built: 5 for customers and 1 prototype for Horacio Pagani.

 Tricolore

 On 16 December 2020, Pagani introduced the Huayra Tricolore, was built to celebrate the 60th Anniversary of Frecce Tricolori, Italy's aerobatic team.

 The Tricolore uses a twin-turbo 6.0-liter V12 engine sourced from Mercedes-AMG which has been tuned to produce 829 horsepower and 811 pound-feet of torque, which is 38 bhp and 37 lb ft more than the power and torque produced by a standard Huayra BC engine.
 The car is only available in roadster form and shares much of the bodywork of the Roadster BC.
 It is unpainted except for a clear blue lacquer, and red, white, and green stripes from the nose along the top of the car's surface.
 Inside, the Tricolore is equipped with white and blue leather seats with Italian flag stripes, and the Tricolori logo is embroidered into the headrests.
 The Pitot tube mounted on the nose of the car, a metal measuring device that's typically uses on planes to measure air speed, is a unique feature of the Tricolore.

-The production is limited to three customer units as its predecessor and priced at €5,500,000+taxes ($6.7 Million+taxes) each.
+The production is limited to three customer units as its predecessor and priced at €5,500,000+taxes ($6.7 million+taxes) each.
 In reality, there will be four Huayra Tricolore: 3 customer cars and 1 prototype owned by the company.
 The first two customer cars have been delivered, as of early 2022.
 One car went to a customer in Stuttgart, Germany, while another went to a customer in Wisconsin, USA (but delivered through Pagani of Dallas).